cs50/python-cs50/README.md

 * Add comments.
 * Decide whether to allow `.` as input for `get_float`.
+* Conditionally install for Python 2 and/or Python 3.
 * Add targets for `pacman`, `rpm`.
 * Add tests.